nazianafis/StackOverflow-Data-Analysis/README.md

 ## Installation <a name="installation"></a>

-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
-The code should run with no issues using Python versions 3.*.
+The code can be run in Google Colab as an Interactive Python Notebook (ipynb).
+No additional installation is required.

 ## Project Motivation<a name="motivation"></a>